The 10 year diabetes rule focuses on the twin killers; sugar and refined grains.

 The 10 year diabetes rule comes into play when the diet is high both in sugar and refined grains; together they release large amounts of glucose into the blood stream.

 Whole grains have become increasingly difficult for the general public to purchase.
 100% wheat flour and cornmeal simply cannot be found in the average grocery store.

 The problem is greatly confounded by the big fat lie; millers are allowed by international law to call their products wholemeal provided they do not remove more than 40% of the goodies.

-Your typical commercial wholemeal bread found in the grocery store is anything but the nutritious loaf it appears to be; much of the bran and germ have been extracted.
+Your typical commercial "wholemeal" bread found in the grocery store is anything but the nutritious loaf it is claimed to be; much of the bran and germ have been extracted.

 So whilst the McGovern Committee were not amiss in recommending that Americans eat more whole grains, they totally underestimated the deceit that exists in milling.
 In addition, the general public quickly grew to love refined carbs and began to eschew cereals that were high in fibre.

 Patient suffering, social costs and morbidity are the hallmarks of obesity.
 For example, lower limb amputations have risen sharply in the USA since 1990; they had tripled to 150,000 per year by 2022.
 80% of these are due to the complications of diabetes; and this despite the fact that the number of people smoking has dropped dramatically.

 Obese patients have double the risk of needing knee replacement surgery.